madrury/madrury.github.io/_posts/2026-03-04-splitting-field.markdown

 $$[K:\Q] = 80$$

-The Galois group fits into two exact sequences.
+The Galois group $G$ fits into two exact sequences.
 The first does not split, so does not induce a semi-direct product structure, but arises naturally from the two factors of $f$:

 $$ 0 \rightarrow \Zmodtwo \times \Zmodtwo \times D_{10} \rightarrow G \rightarrow \Zmodtwo \rightarrow 0$$